wp-plugins/event-registration/readme.txt

 I could not find a simple solution and most online services charge $1.00 per registered person plus a % of the fee, this can get expensive quickly, thus the need for my plugin.
 This wordpress plugin is designed to run on a Wordpress webpage and provide registration for an event.
 It allows you to capture the registering persons contact information to a database and provides an association to an events database.
 It provides the ability to send the register to your paypal payment site for online collection of event fees.
-Reporting features provide a list of events, list of attendees, and excel export.
+Reporting features provide a list of events, list of attendees to excel export.

 = Support =